Aaron Reitz

 The sort of hyper-caution that I think too often Republicans demonstrate, not just in the legal space but political and elsewhere, the time for that is over.
 We need to understand what time it is and … fight our war accordingly.
 Aaron Reitz on Moment of Truth podcast

-Aaron Reitz is chief of staff for Senator Ted Cruz.
-For years, he was a Deputy to Ken Paxton, the Texas Attorney General.
+Aaron Reitz has been announced as Trump’s nominee to be Head of DOJ’s Office of Legal Policy (OLP).
+Reitz is currently chief of staff for Senator Ted Cruz, and prior to that was a Deputy to Texas Attorney General Ken Paxton. the.
 Reitz has asserted “our soldiers are lawyers and our weapons are lawsuits and our tactic is lawfare,” and lamented the “hyper-caution that [he] think[s] too often Republicans demonstrate.”
 Reitz’s approach has been described as “the mindset that would likely pervade a second Trump term,” by Axios, which also observed that “[t]he lawyers in Paxton’s office are a useful proxy for the type of attorneys Trump would likely recruit to fill a second-term administration.”
 Reitz is also on Stephen Miller’s list of lawyers who have the “spine” to deliver on their agenda in a second Trump administration.

 Reitz has called Paxton “the most effective Attorney General in America” and reminisced on their efforts that, in his words, “protected precious unborn children,” “pushed back against woke corporations by thwarting their Environmental, Social, and Governance agenda,” and “resisted radical LGBTQ activists’ attempts to push their sexual agenda on kids.”